jon-rolfe/bookfinder-multisearch/README.md

 worth of books rather than just one at a time.
 Why?
 Because this semester I have a ridiculous number of books to buy and copy-pasting gets boring.

-Update for 2017: As it turns out, I have a ridiculous number of books to buy *every* semester.

 # Installation
-bookfinder-multisearch is written for Python 2.7.
+bookfinder-multisearch is working as of 3.8.5.
 It requires:
-* Python 2.7.13 or greater
+* Python >=3.8.5
 * Requests
 * lxml
 * argparse
 * Possibly some assembly; your mileage may vary.

+These can be installed quickly with:
+> pip install -r requirements.txt

 # Usage
 Lay out your list like this: